 8-1-1 is a free-of-charge provincial health information and advice phone line available in British Columbia.
 The 8-1-1 phone line is operated by HealthLink BC, which is part of the Ministry of Health.
 By calling 8-1-1, you can speak to a health services navigator, who can help you find health information and services; or connect you directly with a registered nurse, a registered dietitian or a pharmacist.
 Any one of these healthcare professionals will help you get the information you need to manage your health concerns, or those of your family.

 At any time of the day or night, every day of the year, you can call 8-1-1 to ask a registered nurse your health questions.
 Our nurses are available to help you with non-emergency health concerns, to discuss symptoms and procedures and recommend whether you should see a health care provider in person.

 You can call 8-1-1 to talk to a pharmacist about your medication questions.
 Our pharmacists are on call at 8-1-1 when your community pharmacist may be unavailable - every night from 5 pm to 9 am.

 Registered dietitians are available to answer your healthy eating and nutrition questions by phone at 8-1-1, or you can Email a HealthLinkBC Dietitian.
-Our dietitians are available from 8am to 8pm, Monday to Thursday, and 8am to 5pm on Friday.
+Our dietitians are available from 9am to 5pm Monday to Friday.

 8-1-1 provides translation services on request in more than 130 languages.